Study identifies potential combination therapy to test deadly brain cancer

 “Our investigation illustrates the great potential of drug redirection for cancer treatment,” said Hanahan, Distinguished Researcher at the Ludwig Institute for Cancer Research, Lausanne Branch.
 “We have shown here that three extensively characterized drugs already in clinical use can be novelly combined to overcome the tumor’s immunosuppressive barrier and induce a therapeutic immune response that significantly prolongs survival in mouse models of GBM, a cancer that has up to present escaped all the therapies used to treat it. »

 Hanahan and her colleagues explored in preclinical studies whether drug combinations that target distinct tumor growth-promoting properties might work synergistically to block or reverse disease progression.
-Previous studies in Hanahan’s lab had shown that a generic “tricyclic” antidepressant, imipramine, could be used in combination with an anticoagulant drug to hyperactivate a process known as autophagy, in which cells cannibalize their own proteins and organelles for the nutrients needed to sustain their growth.
+Previous studies in Hanahan’s lab had shown that a generic “tricyclic” antidepressant, imipramine, might be used in combination with an anticoagulant drug to hyperactivate a process known as autophagy, in which cells cannibalize their own proteins and organelles for the nutrients needed to sustain their growth.
 Hyperactivation of autophagy by these drugs slightly prolonged the survival of mice with GBM.

-In this study, researchers tested whether a drug targeting an unrelated phenomenon, abnormal blood vessels in tumors, when used in combination with imipramine could further improve outcomes.
+In this study, researchers tested whether a drug targeting an unrelated phenomenon, abnormal blood vessels in tumors, when used in combination with imipramine might further improve outcomes.
 They used a mouse analog of the human anti-VEGF antibody bevacizumab, which has been approved as a second-line treatment for GBM, but not so much to prolong survival as to relieve patients by relieving edema caused by aberrant vascularization.
 Bevacizumab is known to nearly normalize leaky tumor blood vessels, the abnormalities of which also compromise both chemotherapy and immunotherapy.

 The researchers found that the combination of imipramine and the VEGF-blocking antibody significantly delayed tumor progression and increased survival times in mice with GBM.
 The combination, they found, disrupts tumor immune defenses via multiple mechanisms, triggering a potent anti-tumor immune response characterized by the recruitment of helper and cytotoxic T cells, which are essential for anti-tumor immunity.